 Riley played for EWU head coach Jim Hayford at Whitworth University in Spokane, Wash., from the 2007-08 season through 2010-11, earning All-Northwest Conference accolades all four years.
 Whitworth teams were a collective 98-18 while Riley was there, with three NWC titles (55-9 in league play) and four appearances in the NCAA Division III Tournament.

 He graduated in 2011 from Whitworth, then joined Hayford at EWU the following season.
-Riley, whose uncle, Mike Riley, is head football coach at Oregon State University, has helped as a manager and team operations assistant the past three seasons, including the first two as a graduate assistant.
+Riley, whose uncle, Mike Riley, is head football coach at Nebraska (formerly at Oregon State), helped as a manager and team operations assistant three previous seasons, including the first two as a graduate assistant.
 He received his master of science degree in physical education from EWU in 2013.

-“David has been a part of building our program for the last three years, first as a graduate assistant and then as an excellent director of Basketball operations,” said Hayford.
-“I am pleased that David can join our staff and advance his career.
+“David has been a part of building our program, first as a graduate assistant and then as an excellent director of basketball operations,” said Hayford.
+“I am pleased that David joined our coaching staff to advance his career.
 David has the respect of the players.
 The players love him and I love him.
 He was fun to coach and that brings an added dimension -- he can relate to players as a former player of mine.
-Coaching runs in his blood so we’re very excited to promote David and happy for the opportunity for Craig and Lisa with the Gonzaga women’s program.”
+Coaching runs in his blood.”

-In the past three seasons, Riley was the team’s video and analytics coordinator, managed the team’s recruiting database and handled facility scheduling.
+In his first three seasons in the program, Riley was the team’s video and analytics coordinator, managed the team’s recruiting database and handled facility scheduling.
 He also assisted with player academics and summer camps.
-Hayford said specific responsibilities for his staff are to be determined.

 Riley earned first team All-NWC honors his final three seasons as a Pirate after starting 112 of 114 games in his career.
 He finished with 1,664 points (14.6 per game) to rank fourth in Whitworth history and made 43.1 percent of his three-point attempts (300-of-696).